 You will primarily use the simultaneous mode to interpret two face-to-face dialogues between two role-players about the topic and situation described in your interpreting brief.
 The role-players are in the same online meeting as you for the online test.
 The role-players will have their video turned on for these tasks.
 You may switch between simultaneous and consecutive mode during these tasks if needed.

-During the test you can choose whether to stand or sit during the task, if your camera is set up to effectively show your upper body and face, and capture all elements of your signing.
+During the test you can choose whether to stand or sit during the task, if your camera is set up to effectively show your upper body and face, and capture all elements of your signing

 Three days prior to the test, you will receive the interpreting brief for this task so that you can prepare.
 On the day of your test, you will not have any preparation time for this task.